-BA (Hons) American Studies at the University of Lincoln offers students a distinctive interdisciplinary degree drawing on expertise across the University of Lincoln in American history, literature, film, music, theatre, visual arts, foreign policy and politics.
+Explore the past, present, and potential future of America in this distinctive degree which draws on expertise from across the University of Lincoln in American history, literature, film, music, theatre, visual arts, foreign policy, and politics.

 The BA (Hons) Architecture explores multiple approaches and design practices and aims to assist students in discovering their own voice as a designer.
 Much of the assessment is through project-based assignments, integrating theoretical, technical and design work.
 Students are supported in developing written papers, technical studies and design proposals in the studio environment.

-The BA (Hons) Art History and History course offers students the opportunity to explore the rich artistic and architectural heritage of the past, learning how to interrogate visual and material evidence critically and to construct arguments about societies and cultures, their values and identities.
-Students can do this alongside the study of texts, from medieval chronicles and modern archives to newspapers and film.
+The BA (Hons) Art History and History offers students the opportunity to explore the rich artistic and architectural heritage of the past and the artistic practices of more recent times.
+Students can learn how to critically interrogate visual and material evidence, and to construct arguments about societies and cultures, their values, and identities through the analysis of art, architecture, material culture, and other media.
+Students can work with texts, from medieval chronicles to modern archives and newspapers.

 The Arts Foundation Year at Lincoln provides an alternative integrated entry route onto a wide range of degree-level programmes in the College of Arts, including Animation, Architecture, Graphic Design, Creative Advertising, Illustration, Interactive Design, Interior Architecture and Design, Design for Exhibition and Museums, Fashion, Fine Art, and Product Design.